 3) In the meantime, make the marinade in a large, shallow airtight container (or a Ziploc bag).
 Set aside.

-3) Unwrap the tofu and cut the wedge into strips, the width of your pinky finger (you may cut them in half again for a smaller strip).
+3) Unwrap the tofu and cut the wedge into strips, the width and lengthy of your index or pinky finger.

 4) Add the strips to the marinade and shake well until the strips are all coated.
-Let sit at least 5 minutes.
-This is a good time to preheat the oven to 400F.
+Let sit ~ 5 minutes.

 6) Let cool and serve to baby.